-Some of the Paris train stations to Berlin you can start your journey from include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Similarly, some of the arrival train stations in Berlin include Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+There are a few train stations in Paris to start your journey from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Berlin you have a few train station options to choose from for your arrival including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-When travelling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Berlin Hbf.
+Omio customers travelling this route depart most frequently from Paris Gare de Lyon and arrive in Berlin Hbf.

 Here are some other resources that might have the information you need